jeeshofone/Public-AWS-Website-Patterns/README.md

 ## Companion Blog Post

-For a deeper exploration of these patterns and a guide on how to adapt them to your specific needs, please visit our companion blog post at <blog-post-url-here>.
-The blog post provides additional insights and contextual information, enhancing your understanding and application of the templates provided here.
+For a deeper exploration of these patterns and a guide on how to adapt them to your specific needs, please visit my [Companion Blog Post](https://www.123cloud.st/p/the-complete-reference-guide-to-basic)
 ## Patterns Overview

 - **301 HTTPS Subdomain Redirect**: Redirect traffic from one subdomain to another using S3 and CloudFront.